Home Maps Resources Calendar About

 In 2017, Korstad placed the lighthouse on the market for $389,900, and it sold the following year.
 Nick has definitely not lost his enthusiasm for lighthouses as he used the proceeds from the sale of Borden Flats Lighthouse to help purchase Michigan’s Big Bay Lighthouse.
 Korstad relocated to Michigan in 2018 to become innkeeper at his new lighthouse.
 Kevin and Carole Ferias, who purchased Borden Flats Lighthouse from Korstad, kept the overnight lightkeeper program going that was started by Korstad but also planned to add events like wine tastings and weddings.
 Some of the people interested in purchasing the lighthouse wanted to make it private.
 Kevin and Carole Ferias spent a night in the lighthouse to celebrate their twenty-fifth anniversary and want others to have the chance to enjoy the lighthouse.

-In 2023, Borden Flats Lighthouse was back on the market for $1.25 million.
+In 2023, Kevin Ferias placed Borden Flats Lighthouse on the market with an asking price of $1.25 million.

 Borden Flats Lighthouse might one day lure more visitors to Fall Rivers than Lizzie Borden, but with the public’s undying fascination with the murders, that isn’t likely to happen too soon.